It Is Officially Time to Buy the Hype on Patrick Mahomes

 Mahomes' pre-draft scouting report was full of praise for his arm strength—which might be the best in the entire league—and his ability to create plays on the move with his athleticism.
 The biggest question mark was his ability to translate to a pro-style offense, but the Chiefs solved that issue by drafting and stashing Mahomes behind Alex Smith so he could learn and develop.

-The Chiefs coaching personnel only amps up the Hahomes hype.
+The Chiefs coaching personnel only amps up the Mahomes hype.
 Head coach Andy Reid is considered by many to be the best quarterback mentor in the game.
 And they got to be patient with Mahomes while he worked with former offensive coordinator/current Chicago Bears' head coach Matt Nagy all of last season.
 Mahomes' time with those coaches and behind Smith allowed him to catch up mentally after coming into the NFL with a lot to learn.
 Now he's ready to take off.

 How good can the Chiefs be this year?
 A rival general manager thought they would "win between seven and nine games, depending on the defense."
 Other scouts and coaches told Bleacher Report the Chiefs will go "as far as Mahomes can take them".